honeyakshat999/ReconMaster/README.md

 * For `windows` :

 ```
-::go to https://www.python.org/downloads/ and download and install python(If you already have python3 installed skip this step)
+::go to https://www.python.org/downloads/ and download and install python(If you already have python installed skip this step)
+::or
+::go to microsoft store and install python from there(If you already have python3 installed skip this step)
 python -m venv venv                   ::creating virtual environment
 venv\Scripts\activate                 ::activating virtual environment
 pip install -r requirements.txt       ::installing dependencies in virtual environment